About our Obedience Classes

 Once a team is competing at the Novice level or have earned their Companion Dog title, they will move to the Open level class.
 The goal of this class is to prepare them to compete for their Companion Dog Excellent title.
 Many of the skills taught in this class are similar to what was learned in the novice class.
 New skills taught in this class include retrieving a dumbbell on the flat, over a high jump, broad jump, “drop on recall.”
 In addition, the long sit is now three minutes and long down is five minutes; both are done with the handler out of sight of the dog.
 Teams will also start learning some of the utility exercises including signal exercises, the moving stand, directed jumping, and directed retrieve.
 We will continue to proof the dogs against all kinds of distraction.

 The Utility class is open to dogs working toward their utility level title and for dogs that are competing at the open level.
 This class focuses on the utility level exercises including scent discrimination, directed retrieve, directed jumping including the “Go Out,” and heeling using all signals.
-All competition classes meet for one-hour for six-weeks and are $90. if you are interested in classes please contact Debbie at 610-570-3464 for additional information!
+A. if you are interested in classes please contact Debbie at 610-570-3464 for additional information!

 If you are interested in Private lessons please contact Debbie at 610-570-3464.